Contribute: Device Bring-Up

 .
 It “maybe” lists the latest STOCK-OS version but that is not always the case.

-If not, continue with the AXP.OS manifest topic.
+If not, continue with the AXP.OS manifest topic otherwise go on.

 AXP.OS does not ship the latest Android version but usually the firmware provided by the vendor is for the latest Android version only.
-There are some exceptions like Fairphone and SHIFT though which still supporting older Android versions and so AXP.OS.
+There are some exceptions like Fairphone and SHIFT though which still supporting older Android versions and so AXP.OS releases based on those.

 For these devices (currently Fairphone only) AXP.OS automatically downloads and includes the latest available firmware if properly set up.
 Here examples for the Fairphone 3 and Fairphone 4.